 The latest statistics show that around 70% of all shopping carts end up abandoned during online checkout.
 Those are pretty worrying figures for anyone running an eCommerce store, but particularly so for small to medium-sized businesses.

 Why are so many checkouts failing to close on those crucial sales?
 There are a whole host of reasons shoppers decide to give up at the final hurdle.
-A recent survey shed light on some of them.
+A recent survey sheds light on some of them.
 The four of the main motivations behind those poor, forsaken purchases include:

 - Unexpected additional costs